londoncryptoday/2020/README.md

 with like-minded people, who are either working or interested in similar areas to themselves.

-The event includes a selection of talks from both academia and industry, and there will be plenty of time to socialize and network with other attendees.
+The event includes a selection of talks from both academia and industry, participation is free, and there will be plenty of time to socialize and network with other attendees.

 ## Where?